kali/kali.github.io/_drafts/2016-01-20-BigData-in-Rust.md

 to have such or such result in memory because it fits.

-It also allows the developper to make use of very compact types instead of a handful of generic purpoise ones.
+It also allows the developper to make use of very compact types instead of a handful of generic purpose ones.

 But these are not choices you want to have to make all the time.

-Basically, what I have done so far is spent days — weeks literally — on a single SQL group-by query a data scientist would have crafted in less than half a munutes :)
+Basically, what I have done so far is spent days — weeks literally — on a single SQL group-by query a data scientist would have crafted in less than half a munite :)

-One of the things I'm trying to assess is what kind of tools would make sense to developpe as a longer term goal.
+One of the things I'm trying to assess is what kind of tools would make sense to develop as a longer term goal.
 I'm thinking DSL, or a SharkSQL clone or...

 So now, as a developper, I